My Tri-C

 Schedule Time to Drop Off Forms

 You must make an appointment to turn in your complete application packet.
-Do not make an appointment until all requirements are completed, including passing the physical fitness assessment.
-The following signed, original forms should be dropped off at the Police Academy office (by appointment only).
+Do not make an appointment until all requirements are completed, including the physical fitness assessment.
+The following signed, original forms should be dropped off at the Basic Police Academy office (by appointment only).

-Schedule drop-off time now.
+Schedule a drop-off time.

-• Completed SF114 Student Health Data Form (signed by medical professional)
+• Completed SF114 Student Health Data form

 • SF147 Authorization for Use or Disclosure of Drug Screen Information form